clementohNZ/algorithms/3.is-palindrome/README.md

 ## Further Challenge
 This exercise is fairly easy.
 If you want a much harder algorithmic exercise, try:
-1. A different way to solve the issue using pointers
+1. A different way to solve the issue
 2. Determine if a random set of characters has the potential to form a valid palindrome
 3. Determine how many potential palindromes can be generated from a random set of chracters